cbkerr/signac-docs/docs/source/tutorial.rst

     python project.py exec store_volume_in_document 03585df0f87fada67bd0f540c102cce7
     python project.py exec store_volume_in_json_file 03585df0f87fada67bd0f540c102cce7

-Please see ``$ python project.py script --template-help`` to get more information on how to write and use custom templates.
+..
+Note:: Please see ``$ python project.py script --template-help`` to get more information on how to write and use custom templates.

 Submit operations to a scheduling system
 ----------------------------------------